arnavsr29/Car_Sales_Dashboard/README.md

 📊 Sales Analysis: An interactive table allowing users to analyze sales data by region, segment, fuel type, and transmission type.
 📈 Pricing Analysis: An interactive table allowing users to analyze pricing data by segment, fuel type, and transmission type.

--The project is intended to give a comprehensive overview of the car market.
+The project is intended to give a comprehensive overview of the car market.